-ABOUT THE ELDERS PROJECT

-In December 2010 the Nova Scotia Rainbow Action Project (NSRAP) applied to the Department of Seniors for funding to initiate a project to enhance the lives of Lesbian, Gay, Bisexual, and Transgender (LGBT) Elders.
-We wished to increase social opportunities for older LGBT people within the community, and to engaging long-term care facilities in LGBT cultural competency.
-We sought and received support local LGBT organizations; also from Northwood, Nova Scotia’s largest continuing care facility and from Spencer House.
-In March of 2011 the project was approved and NSRAP began a process of community consultation, meetings with Northwood, and research into LGBT Elders initiatives in other jurisdictions.

-Our community consultation led to the creation of an LGBT social group, The Elderberries.
-This group has been meeting regularly for almost a year, holding monthly potlucks at Spencer House.
-These gatherings regularly attract 25 Elders and The Elderberries’ membership is now over 50 and growing.

-In our working with Northwood we made extensive us of Diversity Our Strength: LGBT Tool Kit for Creating Lesbian, Gay.
-Bisexual, and Transgendered Care at Toronto Long-Term Care Homes and Services.
+About the Elders Project

 NSRAP Elders Project: Terms of Reference

 Purpose: The NSRAP Elders Project is committed to working with the NS Department of Health, long term care providers and facilities, and senior services agencies to ensure that elder care and services are delivered across Nova Scotia in a manner that respects the sexual orientation and gender identity and expression of all applicants, residents and clients.

-The LGBT Elder’s Project continuing purpose is to build on the successes achieved to date in establishing LGBT welcoming environment and care within Northwood, and to extend that to all continuing care facilities and services in Nova Scotia.
+The LGBT Elders Project continuing purpose is to build on the successes achieved to date in establishing LGBT welcoming environment and care within Northwood, and to extend that to all continuing care facilities and services in Nova Scotia.
 We seek to provide education, advice and community support in enhancing and sustaining this culture of inclusivity and community collaboration, and to develop multi-level strategies and partnerships to expand this culture to other long-term care facilities.

 The NSRAP Elders Project seeks to enhance the quality of aging LGBT Nova Scotians by increasing healthy leisure activities, intergenerational dialogue, and community engagement in order to offset the isolation many LGBT Elders experience.